Why Total Permanent Disability Insurance is a crucial addition to your Life Cover

-- When determining how much TPD insurance you may need, the general rule of thumb is to take out coverage that is ten times of your annual salary but you should consider your own circumstances and obtain advice on the appropriate level of cover for you.
+- A. When determining how much TPD insurance you may need, the general rule of thumb is to take out coverage that is ten times of your annual salary but you should consider your own circumstances and obtain advice on the appropriate level of cover for you.

-- Yes, you can TPD cover onto your existing life insurance policy to have a more comprehensive coverage.
+- A. Yes, you can TPD cover onto your existing life insurance policy to have a more comprehensive coverage.
 Just be aware that your benefit will only be payable to cover an event.
 So when a TPD claim is made, the benefit amount will be deducted from life insurance cover.

-- Taking out insurance through a superannuation fund is a common option, and if you have set up your own self-managed super fund then your fund can own your TPD policy.
+- A. Taking out insurance through a superannuation fund is a common option, and if you have set up your own self-managed super fund then your fund can own your TPD policy.
 In the event of a claim, the benefit is paid to your self-managed super fund, and you must meet the guidelines for a superannuation TPD policy to allow you to withdraw the benefit payment before your retirement.

 - Any occupation definition will provide a benefit payment if the insured is deemed permanently disabled and unable to permanently disabled and unable to perform any occupation.

-- Depending on the policy you choose, you may be required to be unable to work because of an illness or injury for at least three to six months, before you start receiving any benefit payouts.
+- A. Depending on the policy you choose, you may be required to be unable to work because of an illness or injury for at least three to six months, before you start receiving any benefit payouts.

-- In most cases only intentional, self inflicted injuries will be excluded from receiving a successful claim payment.
+- A. In most cases only intentional, self inflicted injuries will be excluded from receiving a successful claim payment.

-- When your policies are linked and you make a successful claim on your TPD policy, the benefit you receive will be deducted from your life insurance amount.
+- A. When your policies are linked and you make a successful claim on your TPD policy, the benefit you receive will be deducted from your life insurance amount.
 If you don't want your life insurance to be affected by a TPD claim, you can choose a Double TPD policy, a TPD Buy-Back benefit, or a stand alone TPD policy.
 In these cases your life insurance benefit won't be affected, and if it is, it will be reinstated after several months.

-- You can find TPD policies which will cover you for illnesses or injury you incur while you are travelling overseas, or living overseas for an extended period of time.
+- A. You can find TPD policies which will cover you for illnesses or injury you incur while you are travelling overseas, or living overseas for an extended period of time.
 Just make sure you check the conditions of your particular policy with your insurer.